klbowman/ExcelHomework/README.md

 ### Installing

 * Clone this repository to your desktop.
-* Navitage to the home directory and open index.html in your browser.
+* Navitage to the home directory and open DataAnalysis.xlsx.

 ### Data Sources

-* Hulcr J, Latimer AM, Henley JB, Rountree NR, Fierer N, et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
-PLoS ONE 7(11): e47712. doi:10.1371/journal.pone.0047712 [Access Data](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)
+* Web Roots: Kickstarter Datasets [Access Data](https://webrobots.io/kickstarter-datasets/)

 ## Authors